jotaajunior/codv/README.md

 #### Parameters

-- `bodyLength`: the length code's body.
+- `bodyLength`: the length of the code's body.
 Default is 5.
 - `checkLength`: the length of the code's check digits.
 Default is 2.

 ### `verifyCode`